Welcome to the African Studies Program!

 First year Swahili in one summer!
 Find out more here.

-Thank you to all who participated in and attended the Fall 2017 African Languages Festival!
+Thank you to all who attended and participated in the Fall 2017 African Languages Festival!
 Another festival comes your way Spring 2018!
 See more pictures here.

 David.
 K. Amponsah, IU alumnus and Assistant Professor of Religious Studies, University of Missouri-Columbia, gives the final Friday Colloquium of Fall 2017.